This information aims to help you complete an electronic Lease dealing form. This form can also be used to create a sublease.

 Where a retail shop lease is for a term of more than 3 years, including any options to renew, or the parties agree that the lease is to be registered, the lessor must lodge the executed lease for registration within 3 months after the lease is returned to the lessor or the lessor’s representative: see section 16 Retail Leases Act 1994.

-An electronic Lease dealing form cannot be used (and accordingly a paper lease form 07L must be used) in the following instances:
+An electronic Lease dealing form cannot be used (and accordingly a paper lease form 07L must be lodged as a Dealing with Exception) in the following instances:

 - by a life tenant